rinogrego/SISR-for-VRP/README.md

 | n_iter | number of iterations |
 | max_hour_per_vehicle | define the maximum hour for each vehicle to be able to work |

+**Why is there a max hour per vehicle parameter?**

+To control the algorithm.
+Initially, SISR was developed to optimize the reduction of vehicle usage even if it will costs more.
+Hence to counteract that, maximum hour of working for each vehicle is implemented to prevent the reduction of vehicle utilization.

 ## Note

 - parameter `fleet_gap` masih belum dimengerti